Two women and a toddler went missing from Nekoosa in 1999. Police have almost no clue what happened to them.

 News At Other State Sites:

-- State to Receive Federal Funds to Boost Rural Broadband15 hours ago
+- State to Receive Federal Funds to Boost Rural Broadband1 day ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.